Gmina Janowice Wielkie

-Gmina Janowice Wielkie is a rural gmina (administrative district) in Jelenia Góra County, Lower Silesian Voivodeship, in south-western Poland.
+Gmina Janowice Wielkie is a rural gmina (administrative district) in Karkonosze County, Lower Silesian Voivodeship, in south-western Poland.
 Its seat is the village of Janowice Wielkie, which lies approximately 14 km east of Jelenia Góra and 84 km west of the regional capital Wrocław.

 The gmina covers an area of 58.09 km2; as of 2019, its total population is 4,302.

 Neighbouring gminas

 Gmina Janowice Wielkie is bordered by the towns of Jelenia Góra and Wojcieszów and the gminas of Bolków, Jeżów Sudecki, Kamienna Góra, Marciszów, Mysłakowice and Świerzawa.

 Villages

 The gmina contains the villages of Janowice Wielkie, Komarno, Miedzianka, Mniszków, Radomierz and Trzcińsko.

 Twin towns – sister cities

 Gmina Janowice Wielkie is twinned with: